josdejong/mathjs/docs/reference/functions/acsch.md

 <h1 id="function-acsch">Function acsch <a href="#function-acsch" title="Permalink">#</a></h1>

-Calculate the hyperbolic arccosecant of a value, defined as `acsch(x) = asinh(1/x) = ln(1/x + sqrt(1/x^2 + 1))`.
+Calculate the inverse hyperbolic cosecant of a value, defined as `acsch(x) = asinh(1/x) = ln(1/x + sqrt(1/x^2 + 1))`.

-To avoid confusion with the matrix hyperbolic arccosecant, this function does not apply to matrices.
+To avoid confusion with the matrix inverse hyperbolic cosecant, this function does not apply to matrices.